XuanyiJennyMa/pupil_cloud_data_preprocessing_Phase_1/README.md

 [2]: https://pupil-labs.com/
 [3]: https://pupil-labs.com/products/neon

-Detailed explanation of each script and how to adapt it according to your our research purposes can be found in the
+Detailed explanation of each script and how to adapt it according to your our research purposes can be found in each .py file.

+If you have any questions or would like to leave any comments and suggetions, please feel free to contact Xuanyi Ma via [Xuanyi.Ma@glasgow.ac.uk](mailto:Xuanyi.Ma@glasgow.ac.uk).